Learn how to make tamales in the Instant Pot with these chicken no lard tamales. It’s a small batch so you can learn without an all day commitment.

 - Stack the tamales straight up in the stock pot with the fold at the bottom.
 If you like, make a ball out of aluminum foil to place in the center if you're having a hard time getting the tamales to stand up.
 If you have enough room, place a couple of the corn husks flat on the top of the tamales.
 This will help when you raise the lid so that condensation doesn't get into the tamales.
 Check to ensure that there will be nothing blocking the connection between the lid and the Instant Pot liner.
 If there is something blocking, the Instant Pot won't come to pressure.

 - Check the Instant Pot lid to ensure the rubber gasket is in place and nothing is blocking the vent.
 Place lid on top and set lever to Sealing.
 Press the Manual button on the Instant Pot and set to high pressure for 65 minutes then natural release fully.
 The entire cook time will be about 95 minutes.
+See note below for additional cook time, if necessary.

 - Remove lid and turn off Instant Pot.
 Let sit in the Instant Pot for about 20 minutes.
 The tamales will be soft while still very hot.
 Remove them with tongs once they've cooled off enough to retain their shape.